Osaka Gay Travel

 Osaka has many gay bars, all of which are in close proximity to one another.
 They are all located in the Doyamacho district, not too far from the Umeda area.
 Similar to Kyoto gay bars, most Osaka gay bars are small and usually located within a commercial building (they don’t have an entrance from the street).

-Popular Osaka Gay Bars
+Popular Gay Bars

-Two very popular gay bars in Osaka are Frenz Frenzy Rainbow Heaven and Explosion.
+Two very popular local gay bars are Frenz Frenzy Rainbow Heaven and Explosion.
 Frenz Frenzy is noteworthy since Lady Gaga once did karaoke here.
 It’s probably the most well-known gay bar in Osaka.
 Explosion is also well-known, but people have mixed experiences here.
 There may be a cover charge if you’re attending on the weekend.

 Grand Slam is an Osaka gay club popular for their hospitable staff and a fun, colorful interior.
 It is busiest on both Friday and Saturday nights.
 They are closed on Mondays.